 Privacy?
 What privacy?

 Unless you’ve done something to your partner that you shouldn’t have, like, you know, forgot you had one on ‘Singles Saturday’, then you deserve to be trusted.
 Everybody deserves some level of privacy and healthy relationships can trust that this won’t be misused.
 If your partner constantly goes through your receipts, phone bills, text messages this shows a toxic level of control.
 It’s demeaning.
-You’re an adult and don’t need constantly supervision.
+You’re an adult and don’t need constant supervision.

 The lies.
 Oh the lies!